Keep it regular.

 Then, Laura K. Lawless of Lawless French has tons of great reference articles on irregular verbs (in addition to almost any topic of the French language).
 Following the link above, just click on the group you want to read more about (irregular -er, -ir or -re), and you’ll find helpful explanations and loads of clear examples.

 Her partner site Progress with Lawless French, powered by Kwiziq, has “kwizzes” you can take to practice grammar, assess your level and receive a personalized study plan.
 Free accounts are limited to 10 quizzes per month, while Premium accounts are available via a paid monthly subscription.

 Don’t forget the importance of hearing these verbs used authentically, though.
-You can watch and learn from FluentU’s immense library of real-world French videos, for example, to internalize the conjugations.
+You can watch and learn from FluentU’s immense library of authentic French videos, for example, to internalize the conjugations.

 Finally, you can always use a handy-dandy online conjugator for those times when you just can’t remember how to conjugate a verb.